About Us

 Trustee, Peter Williams

-Peter Williams, Trustee (Convenor, Main Awards Judges Panel)
+Peter Williams, Trustee

 Peter Williams was born and went to school in Oxford; he graduated in English from the University of Exeter.
 His earlier career was in the printing industry and the academic administration of the Universities of Surrey and Leicester.
 Between 1984 and 1990 he was the Deputy Secretary of the British Academy from where he moved to specialize in quality assurance in higher education.